I’ve rescued my new kitten a few months ago.

 Well, for the longest time I couldn’t figure out why she did it.
 I stared at her for hours (okay, minutes) and tried to figure it out.

-This puzzled me a lot until after much research and thought, I finally realized that there is an entire science around why my kitten meows when using the litter box.
+This puzzled me a lot until after much research and thought, I finally realized that there is an entire science around why my cat meows when using the cat box.

 And now I know how to stop it!
 The reasons why kittens meow in the litter box might surprise you.

 - 1 Why Do Kittens Meow?